JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 [//]: # (title: iOS integration)

-> This page describes the new memory manager enabled by default since Kotlin 1.7.20.
-See our [migration guide](native-migration-guide.md)
-> to move your projects from the legacy memory manager.
->
-{type="note"}

 Integration of Kotlin/Native garbage collector with Swift/Objective-C ARC is seamless and generally requires no additional work to be done.
 Learn more about [Swift/Objective-C interoperability](native-objc-interop.md).